Food, Diet, and Culture (FSN 309/509)

 May 25-June 5, 2020

 Live like an Italian: Learn to appreciate the Italian lifestyle.
-Umbra provides students with shared apartments within a 5-minute walk of the Institute, allowing for innumerable opportunities to enjoy mid-day siestas, eat a panino on the fountain steps, and walk the city center like a native.
+Umbra provides students with shared apartments within a 5- to 15-minute walk of the Institute, allowing for innumerable opportunities to enjoy mid-day siestas, eat a panino on the fountain steps, and walk the city center like a native.
 Apartments are furnished with full kitchens so that you can try to duplicate your favorite new Italian dish.
 WiFi is provided both within the Institute and in each student apartment.

 To ask the professors questions about program options, fill out the form for them below.